frizkyiman/friWrt-MyWrtBuilder/README.md

 ### How To
 Select for using Official OpenWrt or ImmortalWrt as a source base and branch version with just one click!

-You can also edit thr package you want by simply edit "make-build.sh" file!
+You can also edit the package you want by simply edit "make-build.sh" file!

 Want to use custom .ipk packages or custom files?
-Place the link on "external-package-urls.txt" or upload it to "packages" folder, then write down the ipk package name to "make-buil.sh".
+Put the url link on "external-package-urls.txt" or upload it to "packages" folder, then write down the ipk package name on "make-buil.sh".
 Custom files or configuration on "files" folder.
 Please read instruction given.